 Develop a list of the most commonly used spreader controls that should have modules.
 Outline the critical training components for each group.
 Program the module and incorporate it with the existing online training

-- 3) Describe the expected outcomes of the research? - What products would result from the project?
-CBT(s) - What audience(s) would the product(s) be intended for?
+- What products would result from the project?
+CBT(s)

+- What audience(s) would the product(s) be intended for?
 DOTs and Public Works Depts - How would the results benefit DOTs?
-Standardized, low-cost training - How would they be used? online - 4) Estimated funding needed. \$ 100,000 to 200,000\ (\wild guess) - 5) Estimated timeline for completing the research. - Six (6) months \\\\ - Twelve (12) months \\\\ - Eighteen (18) months \\\\ - Other: \\24 \\ months - 6) Are you aware of any similar or related research on this topic?
-If so, please list below.
-No.
+Standardized, low-cost training - How would they be used? online - 4) Estimated funding needed. \$ 100,000 to 200,000 (wild guess)

+- Six (6) months

+- Twelve (12) months

+- Eighteen (18) months

+- Other: 24 months